dgryski/go-perfbook/performance.md

   * consider different number representations: fixed-point, floating-point, (smaller) integers,
     * fancier: integers with error accumulators (e.g. Bresenham's line and circle), multi-base numbers / redundant number systems

-Many folklore performance tips for tuning rely on poorly optimizing compilers and encourage the programmer to do these transformations by hand: hoisting invariant calculations out of loops, using shift instead of multiply, loop unrolling, common sub-expression elimination, ...
+Many folklore performance tips for tuning rely on poorly optimizing compilers and encourage the programmer to do these transformations by hand.
+Compilers have been using shifts instead of multiplying or dividing by a power of two for 15 years now -- nobody should be doing that by hand.
+Similarly, hoisting invariant calculations out of loops, basic loop unrolling, common sub-expression elimination and many others are all done automatically by gcc and clang and the like.
+Go's compiler does many of these and continues to improve.
+As always, benchmark before committing to the new version.

 The transformations the compiler can't do rely on you knowing things about the algorithm, about your input data, about invariants in your system, and